arc-space/arc-whitepaper/roadmap.md

 * **Total Supply:** The maximum amount for this stage is set to 5.061 sectors, the minimum available supply will be set to 2.892 sectors.
 * **Time Frame:** The time to claim sectors will be set to 14 days, if the minimum supply is surpassed before the closing of this time frame it will be extended by another 14 days.
-* **In Closing:** Any sectors above the minimum supply that is not claimed before the end of the time frame defined above will be locked away as *The Unknown* until after *Stage 3*.
+* **In Closing:** Any sectors above the minimum supply that is not claimed before the end of the time frame defined above will be locked away as *The Unknown* until after *Act 3*.

 ---
 #### Act 2 - The expansion of time